xmos/sw_usb_audio/doc/rst/quick.rst

     XMOS development boards are typically supplied with no firmware installed.
 The following steps explain how to install the latest firmware on the board and use it.
 Each step is explained in detail in the following sections.

    #.
-To download the latest **USB Audio 2.0 Device Software** release, go to http://www.xmos.com/develop/usb-multichannel-audio
+To download the latest **USB Audio 2.0 Device Software** release, on the `XMOS website USB & Multichannel Audio page <http://www.xmos.com/develop/usb-multichannel-audio>`_,
-      and follow the `DOWNLOAD SOFTWARE` link.
-Before you download the software, review the licence and click **Accept** to initiate the download.
+      follow the `DOWNLOAD SOFTWARE` link.
+Before downloading the software, review the licence and click **Accept** to initiate the download.

       (Section :ref:`quick_start_firmware`.)

    #.
-If using a Windows host computer, download the **USB Audio Class 2.0 Evaluation Driver for Windows**,
+If using a Windows host computer, download the **USB Audio Class 2.0 Evaluation Driver for Windows**.
-      go to http://www.xmos.com/develop/usb-multichannel-audio, follow the `DRIVER SUPPORT` link, and click on `Download`.
+      On the `XMOS website USB & Multichannel Audio page <http://www.xmos.com/develop/usb-multichannel-audio>`__, follow the `DRIVER SUPPORT` link, and click on `Download`.
       Once downloaded, run the executable and install the driver.

       (Section :ref:`quick_start_windows_driver`.)

    #.
-Download the **XMOS XTC Tools** from: http://www.xmos.com/software-tools and install.
+Download and install the the `XMOS XTC Tools <http://www.xmos.com/software-tools>`_

       The minimum required XTC Tools version for compiling USB Audio applications can be found in the README.
 Make sure that you download the correct version of the tools.